tenbillionwords/spaceship-mode/README.md

     ;; make tab just insert tab
     (local-set-key [tab] '(lambda () (interactive) (insert "\t")))))
 ```
-3. Open up `~/spaceship-mode/test.txt` and give it a whirl.
+3. Make a copy of `~/spaceship-mode/test.txt` and give it a whirl.

 ## Known Issues